gagan93jtg/gagan93jtg.github.io/jekyll_blog/_posts/2024-05-04-atlassian-interview-experience.md

 1. I didn't spend time in checking existing questions asked by them.
 Later I googled more and found that Atlassian is one of the companies that is known to repeat questions many times.
 One should always spend time in checking previously asked questions.

 2. I should have taken about a month to prepare because I my practice was not enough.
-I was shy to task for time.
+I was shy to ask for more time.

 ## Conclusion